rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 and that the dative morpheme in %Te, is used in the derivation of the two specifically plural person forms %Onsteŋk POSS-2PL>DAT and %Onstenst POSS-3PL>DAT, to name but two.
-Some of the dialects and supposedly the literary norm distinguish kin terms with first and second person singular possessive markers in combination with the genitive (see Šaxmatov 1910: 798; Aduškina 2000: 97 and 94).
+Some of the dialects and supposedly the literary norm distinguish kin terms with first and second person singular possessive markers in combination with the genitive (see Šaxmatovʺ 1910: 798; Aduškina 2000: 97 and 94).
 The peculiarity of this affix is that both alveolars are palatal regardless of the preceding back vowel, i.e. in back vowel context this ending forms a minimal pair with a non-palatal form sazor+on ‘my younger sisters’.